 2.2.
 Using RHEL Atomic Base Images (minimal)

-Here are some features of the RHEL minimal (rhel-atomic) base image:
+Here are some features of the RHEL minimal (rhel-minimal) base image:

-- Small size: The rhel-atomic image is about 75M on disk and 28M compressed.
+- Small size: The rhel-minimal image is about 75M on disk and 28M compressed.
 This makes it less than half the size of the rhel7 base image (192M).

-Red Hat intends for you to always use the latest version of the minimal container (rhel-atomic:latest), which is implied by simply requesting rhel-atomic.
-Red Hat does not expect to support older versions of rhel-atomic images going forward.
+Red Hat intends for you to always use the latest version of the minimal container (rhel-minimal:latest), which is implied by simply requesting rhel-minimal.
+Red Hat does not expect to support older versions of rhel-minimal images going forward.

-There is currently only one Red Hat minimal base image (although it comes under multiple names: rhel7/rhel-atomic and rhel-atomic).
+There is currently only one Red Hat minimal base image (although it comes under multiple names: rhel7/rhel-minimal and rhel-minimal).
 You can pull and inspect the minimal base image from a system running the docker service as follows: